roushancuo/2nd-task-Prodigy-InfoTech/README.md

-Your code looks good for a simple image encryption and decryption tool using pixel manipulation.
-However, there are a few improvements and considerations you might want to keep in mind:
+ there are a few improvements and considerations you might want to keep in mind:

 1. **Security**: The encryption method you're using is quite simple, adding a constant value to each pixel.
 This is susceptible to basic attacks.
 For better security, you might want to explore more robust encryption algorithms like AES.